Team-Inventrix/EcoThaili-Main-Website-React-File/README.md

 > [!IMPORTANT]
 > PR must be from branch where you have pushed your changes, to the base branch of our repository ie, main branch.

-## Additional Notes
+> [!NOTE]
-- Make sure to consult the project's documentation or README for any specific instructions or requirements.
+> Make sure to consult the project's documentation or README for any specific instructions or requirements.
-- If you encounter any issues during setup or while running the application, refer to the project's issue tracker or seek help from the project maintainers.
+> If you encounter any issues during setup or while running the application, refer to the project's issue tracker or seek help from the project maintainers.